BCPL Celebrates Earth Day

 We own some of the best pristine native lands in Wisconsin.
 Many have never been privately titled and provide people with a unique place to recreate and enjoy nature in peace.

-While we do harvest trees, we do so in an ecologically responsible manner.
+While BCPL does harvest trees, we do so in an ecologically responsible and sustainable manner.
 We’re permanent fund managers.
 Unlike private equity groups, we don’t churn our portfolio every 7 to 10 years.
-As long as we have land holdings, it makes sense to manage those lands in a way that protects and preserves those lands for future generations of beneficiaries (and land stewards).
-During harvests, we intentionally leave some big trees in place to hopefully provide a good genetic source of seeds to replenish the surrounding area.
-We also plant some trees to replenish our stock.
+As long as we have land holdings, it makes sense to manage those lands in a way that protects and preserves those lands for future generations of beneficiaries.
+During harvests, we intentionally leave some big trees in place to provide a good genetic source of seeds to replenish the surrounding area and for the benefit of wildlife and forest diversity..
+We also identify and protect areas of unique habitat quality.

 We have also worked hard at being good neighbors and good partners to the other stakeholders in our land holding areas.

-• We have made a greater effort at communicating our upcoming timber sales to loggers through email, snail mail, ads in newspapers and trade magazines and improving the transparency of our website.
+• We have made a greater effort at communicating our upcoming timber sales through email, snail mail, ads in newspapers and trade magazines and improving the transparency of our website.

-• We have supervised our loggers to make sure that timber harvests are conducted in a responsible manner
+• We have worked with our loggers to make sure that timber harvests are conducted in a responsible manner.
+We have in=creased accessibility to our lands through land acquisitions and road improvements.

 • We have welcomed people to enjoy outdoor recreation on our lands.
 Our lands are not open to the public by statutory edict, they are open because of board policy.